Should You Exercise When You Have the Flu?

 If you have a fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and/or fatigue, it might be time to see the doctor.
 You may or may not have the flu, and a doctor will diagnose you accordingly.

-It's important to know if you have the flu or another contagious virus to ensure you limit your ability to spread it to others (aka, to know if you need to avoid the gym), but generally, most people can recover from the flu without medical help.
+It's important to know if you have the flu or another contagious virus to limit your ability to spread it to others (aka, to know if you need to avoid the gym), but generally, most people can recover from the flu without medical help.

 Advertisement